Camelcade/Perl5-IDEA/README.md

 This project is currently in development, and if you want to participate - you may fork or contact me via skype: hurricup

+#Need testers
+There is tremendous amount of work to do in development and projects really need testers.
+Not only users-testers, but someone to write tests (mostly for lexer and parser at the moment).

-#Current status - beta testing and development (0.15 beta)
+#Current status - development (0.15 beta)

 * Implemented JFlex lexer and Grammar-kit for Perl and POD.
 They still have some bugs, see issue tracker.
 * Implemented support for php-style perl <? ... ?>